minagawah/mikaboshi/README.md

-This library depends on ["sowngwala"](https://github.com/minagawah/sowngwala/) for calculating sun's position.
+This library depends on ["sowngwala"](https://github.com/minagawah/sowngwala/) for calculating the sun's position.
+For both _"mikaboshi"_ and _"sowngwala"_ use
+[chrono](https://crates.io/crates/chrono)
-For both "mikaboshi" and "sowngwala" use [chrono](https://crates.io/crates/chrono) for managing date & time.
+for managing date & time.

-You may have noticed many examples found in [samples](./docs/examples/index.md) are that of WASM apps.
+You may have noticed many codes found in [samples](./docs/examples/index.md) are that of WASM apps.
 Yet, it does not mean you need WASM apps.
-It is just that I happen to have a WASM app using the library, and was easy for me to share the codes...
+It is just that I happen to have a WASM app using this library, and was easy for me to share the codes...

 __What Makes The Program Tricky?__